peter28data/SQL/README.md

 ---

-## Recap: SQL Queries to Clean Data
+## Recap: SQL Queries Results
 1. Trimmed Data to remove numbers from street names
 2. Split Strings to remove 'St, Ave, Ln'
 3. Aggregated by Noise-Type Categories

 ---

-## 📌 New Business Problem: Translate to Data
+## 📌 Business Problem 2 of 2
-1. Identifying deliverable metrics for Solution
+1. Identifying Deliverable Metrics for Solution

 Business Problem: Call Center Representatives have reported to management they cannot always receive contact information such as email or phone numbers when they process Service-Request calls in Washington D.C. due to the fast paced nature of calls.